dashnine/PaperBlossoms/PaperBlossoms/data/README.md

 - The `i18n` table is part of the view definition for each entity.
 Every field in the application database that could be translated has a translation field with the `*_tr` suffix, which is populated in the view definition of the entity with the appropriate `i18n.string_tr` value, or the untranslated value if a translation isn't available.
 - During runtime, the application queries the application database, fetching the `*_tr` values.

-## Data entry tasks
+## Contributing data

-Below, I describe how to enter base data.
+Below, I describe how to contribute base data.
 Customer user data is user-specific, and is not meant to be released with the application.
 Translations have a [separate process](https://github.com/dashnine/PaperBlossoms/wiki/Translation), and can be provided for both the UI and the database.

 Contribution guidelines: